This is a guide to Snapchat’s new “Shortcut” feature. This new feature allows you to create a list of recipients without having to create a group.

 Once you have selected one or more of your friends, you will have to click on “Choose Emoji” at the top of the screen.

-If you select a random one, then you may end up in a situation where you can’t remember which shortcut is which.
+If you select a random one, you could end up in a situation where you can’t remember which shortcut is which.

 Once you’ve created your new shortcut, it will now appear at the top of your “Send To” list.
 Furthermore, if you click on the shortcut emoji, Snapchat will automatically select everyone that is in the shortcut as a recipient.